 Everything begins with the word.
-According to article 21 of the Universal Declaration of Human Rights from 1948 all people have the right to a properly functioning democracy.
-As a consequence of corruption and other problems we see that many countries still do not have a properly functioning democracy.
+According to Article 21 of the New Declaration of Human Rights (NDHR), all people have the right to a properly functioning democracy.
+However, as a consequence of corruption and other problems, we see that many countries still do not have a properly functioning democracy.
 Politicians are primarily still looking after the interests of a small group of people, banks, and multinationals instead of the voters in general.

-It is also our opinion that it should be completely transparent, who is giving donations for election purposes, that companies should not be allowed to donate for election purposes and that there should be a maximum amount each person is allowed to donate.
-In this way, we give everybody a fair chance to take part in an election, and prevent a small group of people and companies from, de facto, buying the legislation that they would like to see.
-In addition to this, we want a public organization to publish on the internet, and keep up to date, the Curriculum Vitae and all ancillary positions that politicians hold next to their public positions for all to see.
-Also, the agenda for meetings with the relevant documents, and the results of these meetings should be accessible for all to see on the internet.
+It is also our opinion that it should be completely transparent who is giving donations for election purposes, that companies should not be allowed to donate for election purposes and that there should be a maximum amount each person is allowed to donate.

+This way, we will give everybody a fair chance to take part in an election, and prevent a small group of people and companies from, de facto, buying the legislation that they desire.
+In addition, we want a public organization to publish on the internet, and keep up to date, the Curriculum Vitae and all supplementary positions that politicians hold beside their public positions, for all to see.
+Also, the agenda for meetings they attend, with the other relevant documents, and the results of these meetings should be accessible for all to see on the internet.